 ESRC Wales DTP - Cardiff University's Department of Politics and International Relations

-The Department of Politics and International Relations at the School of Law and Politics provides an enthusiastic and intellectually stimulating environment for postgraduate research to those wishing to study a PhD.
-With a combination of established researchers with international reputations the Department has a dynamic and forward-looking research ethos, and hosts research groups and centres that cover a variety of diverse and cutting hedge subject areas.
+The Department of Politics and International Relations supported by the ESRC Doctoral Training Partnership for Wales (Wales DTP), invites applications for funded PhD study, with the possibility of being awarded a fully-funded ESRC DTP Studentship, available to start in October 2022.
+The Department of Politics and International Relations provides an enthusiastic and intellectually stimulating environment for those wishing to study a PhD.
+With a combination of established researchers with international reputations, the Department has a dynamic and forward-looking research ethos, and hosts research groups and centers that cover a variety of diverse and cutting edge subject areas.

 These studentships are ‘open’ awards.
-Applicants should consider approaching a potential supervisor before submitting their application to confirm that there is appropriate supervisory capacity within the University.
+Applicants should consider approaching a potential supervisor before submitting their application to confirm that there is appropriate supervisory capacity within the University and to discuss their draft application.
 Information on the research interests of our staff can be found on the Cardiff School of Law and Politics webpages.

-The closing deadline for applications is 12.00 noon on Monday 3rd February.
+The deadline for applications is 12.00 noon on Friday 04 February 2022

 HOW TO APPLY